 Miss Nina also started a Weekly Video Show for the toddler and preschool set back in January of 2012, which features weekly sing-along & move along songs.
 Visit the blog to check out the videos!

 Nina earned a B.S in Dance Management from Oklahoma City University, and after dancing professionally in Musical Theatre for several years went back to get her M. A. in Educational Theatre from New York University.
 She’s worked as a Teaching Artist for The Leadership Program, The Educational Arts Team and Making Books Sing, has been a Gymboree Teacher and Manager, and taught and helped develop the curriculum of the Small Wonder Program at The Dwight School’s in Manhattan.
 She’s taught for Music for Aardvarks and was the preschool music teacher at the JCC in West Orange, NJ.
 Miss Nina has performed across the USA at libraries and schools & in partnership with esteemed institutions like The Metropolitan Museum of Art in New York City and The Make A Wish Foundation.
 Her youTube Channel has over 26,000 Subscribers and over 16 Million Views with over 300 sing-along, move-along interactive videos for preschoolers and toddlers, and she’s had the great fun and fortune of having GRAMMY award winning artists like Lucy Kalantari and Tim Kubart as guests on her show.
-Nina lives in Maple Grove, MN with her husband, her 4 year old daughter, Piper, and their dog, Biscuit.
+Nina lives in Maple Grove, MN with her husband, her 7 year old daughter, Piper, and their dog, Biscuit.